 Source: Collin Simpson, “Illegal wildlife trade is thriving on UAE websites,” National, February 12, 2013.

-A professional executive search consultant in Dubai reported to the media that there is an increase in resumes filled with fake degrees and diplomas.
+A professional executive search consultant in Dubai reported to the media that there is an increase in resumes filled with fake diplomas and degrees.

 The head hunter stated that fake degrees are sold for up to $8,167 (30,000 UAE Dirham).
 The forgers fill out the grade point average, the degree and the year it was obtained based on the customer’s request.